 parallel

-Functions are not actually executed simultaniously, but rather this API will
+Functions are not actually executed simultaneously, but rather this API will

-coroutine.yield, or functions that call that - eg os.pullEvent
+coroutine.yield, or functions that call that - such as os.pullEvent - or

 functions that call that, etc - basically, anything that causes the function